anyoneai-team7/financial-advisor-chatbot/README.md

 ├── api -> Used to implement the communication interface between the UI and the model ├── redis -> Used as a message broker, inside has a task queue and a hash table.
 ├── generative_retriever -> It is the code that implements the retriver-generative model, it gets the
-                            user query from Redis, active an Agent that use a serach tool to get
+                            user query from Redis, active an Agent that use a retriever tool to get
                             information, and returns the answers.
 ```
 *Figure 1*.
 System architecture.